siobhain/cormeen-walkers/README.md

 https://connectivewebdesign.com/blog/best-google-font-combinations

-I chose Bitter & Nunito
-SOB I am mixing a Serif with San SERif
-Sol Matas designed Bitter as a "contemporary" slab serif typeface for text.
-SOB Motivated by her love for the pixel, Sol Matas designed Bitter.
-A "contemporary" slab serif typeface for text, it is specially designed for comfortably reading on any computer or device.
-Generally speaking, serif fonts are more traditional, while sans-serif fonts have a more modern feel.
-But there are exceptions to every rule.
-“Although the rule of thumb is that sans-serif equals modern and serif equals traditional
-Bitter is specially designed for comfortably reading on any computer or device.
-Nunito is a well balanced sans serif typeface superfamily,

-This combination creates a clean-looking website without extras to distract from the information.
-When blended, these fonts create a clean look & make it easier for website visitors to pick up key information.

-SOB In addition, they work well with designs that incorporate tranquil white space.
-SOB The clean website design works well if you do not want a very detailed look for your pages.
-Find out more about this option with our team.
+The fonts used for this website are Bitter & Nunito, Bitter is a serif type font & used for logo "Cormeen Walkers" in the header.
+Nunito is a san serif type font and used for all other text.
+Both fonts are imported from [Google Fonts](https://fonts.google.com/).

+With these font choices I have made the conscious decision to mix a serif with a san serif.
+The serif Bitter is used only in the header of the web page & although it is a traditional style it has a modern twist.
+The font is specifically designed for comfortably reading on any computer or device and is refeered to as a 'contemporary' serif typeface for text.
+I did want to use a traditional type font for the logo but not one designed over 100 years ago and so Bitter became my choice.
+For the main text I wanted a clean looking text without extras so as not to distract from the information presented, but one that also blended well with the Bitter logo.
+Hence I chose Nunito which is a well balanced san serif type font & I think they work well together in this case.
 ### Imagery

 Use this section to explain what sort of imagery you plan to use through your site.